Modern Slavery and Human Trafficking Statement

 Business size & type:

-41.3% of our suppliers are classed as microorganisations or SMEs, and 58.7% Large or Enterprise organisations.
+38% of our suppliers are classed as micro-organisations or SMEs, and 62% are classified as Large or Enterprise organisations.

 Geographical distribution:

-The University provides clear direction on its approach to the removal of modern slavery in its business and supply chains through our Modern Slavery Act Policy.
+The University provides clear direction on its approach to the risk of modern slavery in its business and supply chains through a number of polices and procedures:

-Our Procurement Strategy and processes identify the standards and principles we require our suppliers to commit to and evidence as part of our supplier selection process, including Modern Slavery, Health & Safety, Sustainability, and our commitment to pay the Living Wage Foundation accredited rate.
+Our Procurement Strategy and Purchasing Procedures identify the standards and principles we require our suppliers to commit to and evidence as part of our supplier selection process, including modern slavery, health & safety, sustainability, and our commitment to pay the Living Wage Foundation accredited rate.

 The University recognises the risk that modern slavery increases as a supply chain extends and have identified four distinct levels: